• Skip to primary navigation

 Bio

 Jane Bernstein was born in Brooklyn, New York and raised in New Jersey.
-She was an undergraduate at NYU and received her MFA from Columbia University in New York.
-She’s written fiction, memoir, essays, and screenplays, and in 2018, a picture book, cowritten with her daughter, Charlotte Glynn.
+She was an undergraduate at NYU and received her MFA from Columbia University’s School of the Arts.
+She’s written fiction, memoir, essays, screenplays, and with her daughter, Charlotte Glynn, Gina in Siberia, a book for children.
 Jane’s books include Bereft – A Sister’s Story, and two memoirs about raising a daughter with intellectual disabilities, Loving Rachel and Rachel in the World.
-Her new novel, The Face Tells the Secret, was published by Regal House and included in Hadassah Magazine’s “Top Fifteen Books of 2020.”
-Jane’s awards include a Fulbright Fellowship and two National Endowment for the Arts Fellowships in Creative Writing.
+Her most recent novel, The Face Tells the Secret, was named one of the “Top Fifteen Books of 2020” by Hadassah magazine.
+Her awards include a Fulbright Fellowship and two National Endowment for the Arts Fellowships in Creative Writing.
 She’s a professor of English and member of the Creative Writing Program at Carnegie Mellon University and lives in Pittsburgh, PA and New York City with Jeff, the man, and Rozzie, the dog, both of whom travel well.

 Sign up for the Jane Bernstein newsletter for updates on her writing, events, and more!